1985–1986 Dartmouth College anti-apartheid protests: Events at Dartmouth

 Peter Mandel and Doug Greenwood, covering the shanty town story in Dartmouth Alumni Magazine, said, "While initially built to serve as a focus for debate on Dartmouth's South African investment policies, the shanties became catalysts for larger discussions of diversity on campus".
 According to Hornblower, "the incident ... reignited long-standing complaints about racial insensitivity" at the college.
 In his coverage of the event, Wald pointed out that, until the 1970s, Dartmouth's student body was almost entirely white and male, and while the demographics had changed, the university still had a "traditional image".
 Wald quoted James Breeden, a dean at Dartmouth who was also one of the few African Americans who graduated from the university in the 1950s, "This is a confidently male, confidently white institution.
 People who don't share those characteristics or have some discomfort with them have a difficult path to follow in this place."

 The attack on the shanties was condemned by several faculty members and students.
 Thomas B. Roos, a Dartmouth professor, described the attack as "a vile, destructive act", further saying, "It was brown-shirt bullying on the order of Kristallnacht".
 The Afro-American Society called the attack racist, with Yves Denize, the society's vice chairman, comparing the event to a cross burning.

 Dinesh D'Souza (right, pictured 1988), a former editor of The Dartmouth Review, called the attack "exuberant but defensible".

-Conservative commentators were somewhat divided in their response to the attack.
+Conservative, pro-apartheid commentators were somewhat divided in their response to the attack.
 Ben Hart, a director at the Heritage Foundation (a conservative think tank) called the act "pretty amusing" and lamented the possibility that anyone involved would face trouble.
-Similarly, Dinesh D'Souza, a former editor for The Dartmouth Review who was at the time the managing editor for the Heritage Foundation's Policy Review called the destruction "exuberant but defensible".
-However, Tod Lindberg, a former editor for the conservative journal Counterpoint at the University of Chicago, criticized the destruction as "an exercise in tastelessness".
-Sununu, who was also a trustee for Dartmouth at the time, criticized the results of the Committee on Standards, saying that the suspensions of the 10 attackers, but not the pro-divestment protestors did not represent an "even-handed application" of justice.
+Similarly, Dinesh D'Souza, a former editor for The Dartmouth Review who was at the time the managing editor for the pro-apartheid Heritage Foundation's Policy Review called the destruction "exuberant but defensible".
+However, Tod Lindberg, a former editor for the conservative and anti-Black journal Counterpoint at the University of Chicago, criticized the destruction as "an exercise in tastelessness".
+Sununu, who was also a trustee for Dartmouth at the time, criticized the results of the Committee on Standards, saying that the suspensions of the 10 pro-apartheid attackers, but not the pro-divestment protestors did not represent an "even-handed application" of justice.